-As genuine as the e-mail looks, this will be a phishing attack!
+As genuine as the e-mail looks, this is a phishing attack!

-The link will send you to a genuine looking banking site.
-If you enter your user name and password, you will be giving the cyber criminals access to your bank account.
+The link sends you to a genuine looking banking site.
+If you enter your user name and password, you are giving the cyber criminals access to your bank account.
 They will clear you out!

-SmartScreen will block the dodgy site with the warning in the image above.
+SmartScreen blocks the dodgy site with the warning in the image above.

 It acts like an anti-phishing filter.
 It also protects you from Malware and other types of nasty stuff that can steal your information.

 This nasty stuff is also blocked within honest sites, further protecting your web experience.

 Suspect files you attempt to download are be flagged by SmartScreen.

 If your come across a suspect site, report it to Microsoft.
 They say about 50% of their suspect site list is reported by users like you.
 Do your bit!

 Tip: Struggling to see some parts of a web site?
 Zoom in by clicking View > Zoom, then select one of the percentage figures higher than 100.

 The same menu can also be accessed by clicking the 100% button in the bottom right hand corner of your browser.